Abdullahi24i/Sparta-Academy/cloud_computing/cloud_research.md

 - Global in minutes.

 #### What are some potential pitfalls/disadvantages of using the cloud?
-- Downtime and reliability issues
+- Downtime and reliability issues - serivce outages can happen
-- Security & privacy risks
+- Security & privacy risks - exposure to cyber attacks and compliance issues.
-- Limited control & flexibility
+- Limited control & flexibility - you dont manage underlying infrastructure.
-- Vendor Lock in
+- Vendor Lock in - can be difficult to change providers
-- Performance issues
+- Performance issues - latency to end users
-- compliance & legal issues
+- compliance & legal issues - data residency

 #### Who are the biggest Cloud providers?
 - AWS
 - Azure
 - GCP

+#### Which Cloud Provider is best?
+What are the big three known for?
+- AWS
+  -  Compute (EC2), Storage (S3), Serverless (Lambda), and a massive global infrastructure.
+- Azure
+  - Enterprise solutions using microsoft, hybrid cloud, AI with OpenAI, and largest compliance coverage of any cloud provider.
+Most data centres.
+- GCP
+  - AI/ML (Vertex AI, TensorFlow), Big Data (BigQuery), What sorts of thing do you usually pay for when using the cloud?
+Kubernetes (GKE)

+#### What sorts of thing do you usually pay for when using the cloud?
+- Variable Expenditure, pay for what you use.
+- storage
+- compute - virtual machines, serverless, AI
+- Analytics services
+- security services
+- business apps / services

+#### What are the four pillars of DevOps?
+How are they linked to cloud computing?
+- Automation - IaC
+- Collaboration
+- Monitoring - Monitoring & metric services
+- Continuous improvement